 Our base on Atauro is Barry’s Place in the village of Beloi.
-The accommodation options comprise small cabins that house two volunteers in twin beds, a larger multi-room thatched house with four bedrooms housing two volunteers per room and a small dormitory style house housing four people.
+The accommodation options are spacious dormitory style cabins that can comfortably house up to five people.
+For an additional supplement, smaller cabins are available on request for couples or volunteers that wish to spend their stay in private accommodation.
 All of the accommodation has eco-toilets and traditional mandi style shower blocks close by.
 The cabins have solar powered lighting for use after dark, hammocks, fans and mosquito nets and we have electricity for charging devices available on site.
 This is a peaceful and idyllic location far from the bustle of everyday life.

 During your expedition you will also spend some time living in local Homestay accommodation with Timorese families.
 The Homestay programme is an incredible opportunity to experience local life and provides direct economic benefits to our host community in Beloi.

 Local chefs prepare three meals per day for our expeditions team and volunteers, using fresh, locally sourced produce.
 Breakfast is freshly baked bread with a selection of jams and spreads, eggs, fruit (such as banana or pineapple) and coffee or tea.
 Lunch and dinner comprise a combination of salad, rice, noodles, spaghetti, beans, fish or meat, and plenty of locally grown vegetables.
 We’re normally able to cater for those with specific dietary requirements, particularly vegetarians.